 Now that we have a clearer view of what product design is, we’d like to cover what it entails.
 But, before we get to the product design cycle, let’s focus on why product design matters.

 In a previous article, we’ve covered the relevance of design for apps.
 Well, the same concept applies to why product design matters in general.
 The design of a product includes what users see and how they interact with a product.
 Thus, product design can make or break your product.
 This applies both on user acquisition and user retention.

 Good product design means that it's made with clear objectives.
 Also, it means you've gathered data about the target audience and potential competitors.
 Moreover, it implies you've gone over multiple possibilities to achieve the best result.
 It also makes the product friendly for users, and broadens your target audience.

 Design Thinking for Product Design

 Before we get into the product design cycle, let’s get some context.
 The design process most often revolves around the concept of Design Thinking.
 This term born in the 1950s and kept growing over the following decades.
 Tim Brown, Executive Chair of IDEO, offers a clear definition.
 “Design thinking is a human-centered approach to innovation.
 It draws from the designer’s toolkit to integrate the needs of people.
 Also it keeps in mind tech possibilities, and requirements for business success.“.

-When it comes to Design Thinking, there are three main questions to ask yourself.
-These apply considering both a product and its features:
+When it comes to Design Thinking, there are three main questions to ask yourself about both a product and its features: